GenL: An extensible fitting program for Laue oscillations and whole pattern fitting: Introduction and motivation

 For instance, the characteristic period of the Laue oscillations is related to the number of coherently scattering layers, and hence, to the coherent thickness of the layer.
 However, the thickness determined via the separation of Laue oscillations can deviate from the thickness determined by the spacing of the Kiessig fringes found in reflectivity measurements \cite{Kiessig1931}.
 A possible origin of this may be the presence of excess material at an interface \cite{Miller2022} with a similar electron density as the film but with a different crystal structure.
 This region adds to the total film thickness determined via the spacing of the Kiessig fringes but it would not affect the thickness determined via the Laue oscillations as the mismatch in crystal structure terminates the crystal coherence length of the film.
 The intensity decay of the Laue oscillations can be understood in terms of the roughness of the layer, i.e., the distribution of out-of-plane thickness that contributes to coherent scattering.
 Moreover, an asymmetry of the Laue oscillation intensity on either side of the Bragg peak is frequently observed \cite{Miller2022} and often associated with out-of-plane strain \cite{Vartanyants2000, Robinson2001, Kastle2002, Komar2017}, or other factors~\cite{Miller2022}.
-Numerous powerful open source program codes exist for simulating and fitting of diffraction patterns including Laue oscillations, e.g., \textsc{SUPREX} \cite{Fullerton1992}, \textsc{GenX} \cite{Bjorck2007, Glavic_Bjorck_2022}, \textsc{CADEM} \cite{Komar2017}, or \textsc{InteractiveXRDFit} \cite{Lichtensteiger2018} alongside with commercially available software, e.g., \textsc{BedeREFS} \cite{Wormington1999} or \textsc{Leptos} \cite{Ulyanenkov2004}.
+Numerous powerful open-source program codes exist for simulating and fitting of diffraction patterns including Laue oscillations, e.g., \textsc{SUPREX} \cite{Fullerton1992}, \textsc{GenX} \cite{Bjorck2007, Glavic_Bjorck_2022}, \textsc{CADEM} \cite{Komar2017}, or \textsc{InteractiveXRDFit} \cite{Lichtensteiger2018} alongside with commercially available software, e.g., \textsc{BedeREFS} \cite{Wormington1999} or \textsc{Leptos} \cite{Ulyanenkov2004}.
 However, the focus of most of them lies mainly on the fitting of superlattice peaks and not on the detailed analysis of the Laue oscillations and their shape.
-The open source software \textsc{SUPREX} is designed for superconductor superlattices and written in Fortran and Turbo Pascal \cite{Fullerton1992} with a non-trivial extension to other materials \cite{Komar2017}. \textsc{GenX} is primarily designed to fit x-ray reflectivity patterns \cite{Bjorck2007}, but it can be adjusted to fit high-angle scattering data.
+The open-source software \textsc{SUPREX} is designed for superconductor superlattices and written in Fortran and Turbo Pascal \cite{Fullerton1992} with a non-trivial extension to other materials \cite{Komar2017}. \textsc{GenX} is designed to fit X-ray reflectivity patterns \cite{Bjorck2007}, being primarily sensitive to electron density profiles along the z-axis.
+It is possible to adjust it in order to fit high-angle scattering data.
 Though, reconfiguring the program for these settings is not effortless and detailed analysis of the shape of the oscillations is difficult to implement. \textsc{CADEM} on the other hand, which is written in \textsc{Matlab}, can be used to simulate scattering patterns without a fitting option and without the inclusion of crystal roughness.
-Finally, \textsc{InteractiveXRDFit}, a \textsc{Matlab} program designed for oxide thin films and heterostructures, utilizes an intermediate approach between the two limits of the kinematic and dynamic x-ray diffraction theories to calculate, but not fit, the diffracted intensity \cite{Lichtensteiger2018}.
+Finally, \textsc{InteractiveXRDFit}, a \textsc{Matlab} program designed for oxide thin films and heterostructures, utilizes an intermediate approach between the two limits of the kinematic and dynamic X-ray diffraction theories to calculate, but not fit, the diffracted intensity \cite{Lichtensteiger2018}.
 Besides these, Monte Carlo simulations can be used to reproduce experimental diffraction patterns, however, their application is hindered by their high degree of complexity for modeling realistic sample structures \cite{Komar2017}.